ham-radio-72/green-phys.github.io/content/User Guide/Getting Started/_index.md

 After succesful completetion results will be written to a file located at `--results_file` (by default set to `sim.h5`) To get information about other parameters and their default values call `mbpt.exe --help`.

+### Band-path interpolation

-If input data contains information about high-symmetry path, diagonal part of the Green's function will be evaluated on provided high-symmetry path, and results will be stored in the `G_tau_hs` group in `--high_symmetry_output_file`
+If input data contains information about high-symmetry path, diagonal part of the Green's function can be evaluated on provided high-symmetry path, and results will be stored in the `G_tau_hs` group in `--high_symmetry_output_file`
 (by default set to `output_hs.h5`).
+For that the option `--jobs WINTER`

 ### Postprocessing